Journalism BA (NCTJ accredited)

-- GCE A-level Typical offer ABB, including a B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law or Religious Studies indicating critical analysis and communication skills.
-Applicants who have already achieved at least BBB at A-level and have Personal Statements showing a strong interest in the course and transferable skills will also be considered.
-Please check our Admissions pages for more information on other factors we use to assess applicants within this range.
+- GCE A-level BBB including Grade B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law, Classics or Religious Studies, indicating critical analysis and communication skills.

-- IBDP 33 points including Higher Level 5 in one subject listed under A-level entry.
+- International Baccalaureate Diploma 30 points including Higher Level 5 in one subject listed under A-level entry.

-- Access Complete and pass a related subject Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
-An interview may be required.
+- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3 with Merit in all units.
+An interview will be required.

 English Language Requirements